EDWARD HOPPER: artist quotes and biography facts of the painter on painting, life, philosophy and his ideas on modern American Realism

 - Great art is the outward expression of an inner life in the artist, and this inner life will result in his personal vision of the world… …The inner life of a human being is a vast and varied realm.

-- Jo, his wife, remarked on Hopper’s painting ‘Cape Cod morning’, 1950: ‘It is a woman looking out to see if the weather is good enough to hang out her wash’.
+- Jo, his wife, remarked on Hopper’s painting ‘Cape Cod morning’, 1950: ‘the painting went off speedily… …It is a woman looking out to see if the weather is good enough to hang out her wash’.
 Hopper reacted: ‘did I say that?
 You’re making it Norman Rockwell.
 From my point of view she’s just looking out the window, just looking out the window’.

-- I do not exactly know, unless it is that I believe them (his chosen subjects in his paintings above all other possible subject, fh) to be the best mediums for a synthesis of my inner experience.
+- (Hopper was asked why he selected certain subjects above others, fh): I do not exactly know, unless it is that I believe them (his chosen subjects in his paintings above all other possible subject, fh) to be the best mediums for a synthesis of my inner experience.

 - I am after ME (his response on the question what he was after in his sober painting in 1963 ‘Sun in an empty room’, fh) .

-- Ninety percent of them (artists in general, fh) are forgotten ten minutes after they’re dead.
+- Ninety percent of them (the artists in general, fh) are forgotten ten minutes after they’re dead.

-not sourced artist quotes by the painter Edward Hopper
+not sourced artist quote by the famous American painter artist Edward Hopper

-- I think I’m still an impressionist (artist quote Hopper, in 1962)
+- I think I’m still an impressionist (his famous artist quote on being an ‘Impressionist’, by Edward Hopper, in 1962)

-biography notes on the famous American Realism painter artist Edward Hopper
+short biography facts and life story of the famous American Realism painter Edward Hopper

 Edward Hopper was and still is probably the most famous Realism painter of twentieth century America.
 He stayed in Paris for several times during his starting years as a young painter and made during his stays series of impressionistic little paintings of the houses and streets in Paris in brown and umber colors.
 He admired impressionist French painters like Degas, but also older masters as the Dutch painter Vermeer, and more classical realist artists.